 He kidnapped Lord Rama’s wife Sita Mata only to take revenge for his sister’s insult.
 Lord Rama was exiled with his wife Sita Mata and brother Laxman who came with him just to look after and to serve his brother and sister-in-law.
-This festival is celebrated only by the people of Hindu community because it is related to the god of Hindus.
-People from Hindu religion worship Lord Ganesha and Goddess Laxmi on the eve of Diwali.
-Worshipping this two god is a must thing on Diwali by Hindus.
+This festival is celebrated only by the people of the Hindu community because it is related to the god of Hindus.
+People from the Hindu religion worship Lord Ganesha and Goddess Laxmi on the eve of Diwali.
+Worshipping these two god is a must thing on Diwali by Hindus.
 People believe that day of Diwali is best for purchasing or starting something new for example people like to start investing their money on the day of Diwali.

 People believe so because they think that by starting something new on this day they are taking the blessings of these two deities.
 As Lord Ganesha is always worship by Hindus whenever they start something new Ganesh puja is a must thing which they do and goddess Laxmi is well known for wealth and prosperity among the Hindu community people.
 Tasty and delicious sweets are made in homes on this day.
 Children and in some families elders also like to burn firecrackers with their families which results in air pollution for the next day.
 This festival mainly falls either at the end of October month or at the starting of November month.